waynee95/zettelkasten/isabelle-hol.md

 ## The Isabelle Framework

 - Isabelle/Pure: _meta-logic_ that allows formalization of the syntax and inference rules of _object-logics_
-- Logical core is implemented using the "LCF approach" in ML
+- Logical core is implemented using the "LCF approach"
 - Isabelle/Isar: provides sophisticated extra-logical infrastructure supporting structured proofs and specifications
 - Isabelle/HOL: object-logic with plenty logic-specific add-ons and a large theory library

-  - There is also Isabelle/ZF (Zermelo-Fraenkel set-theory)
+## LCF Approach

+1. Theorems are data

+- Terms, formulas and theorems are computable data
+- An _inference rule_ is a function from theorem to theorems
+- ML's secure type system ensures soundness

+2. Tactics

+- Implement backwards reasoning
+- A tactic maps a goal to subgoals, returning a _validation_
+- Tacticals operate on tactics, express control structure

+## Meta-logic vs object-logic

+### Meta-Logic

+- Intuitionistic fragment of higher-order logic
+- Implemented using LCF approach
+- Used to formalize the logic of discourse

+### Object-Logic

+- The logic of discourse
+- Inference rules are theorems of the meta-logic
+- Wide range of object-logics available

 ## References